 Web browsers get regular updates with nifty new features and performance upgrades.
 Such updates can open up new possibilities for web exploits that hackers drool over.
 Often, the browser developers release fixes to get rid of such exploits as soon as possible.

-So, make sure your browser is always up-to-date.
+So, make sure your browser is always up-to-date as well as test your browser security yourself.

 The same also applies to plugins like Adobe Flash or Java, or other extensions.
 Update this software (or remove it) to ensure you aren’t leaving an open door for exploits.